Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Format the filesystem

-After the partitions have been set, the filessystem has to be formated.
+After the partitions have been set, the filesystem has to be formatted.
 I will use the EXT4 filesystem.

 Also note that the `discard` flag is used, it will attempt to discard blocks at mkfs time (discarding blocks initially is useful on solid state devices and sparse / thin-provisioned storage).
 When the device advertises that discard also zeroes data (any subsequent read after the discard and before write returns zero), then mark all not-yet-zeroed inode tables as zeroed.
 This significantly speeds up filesystem initialization.
 This is set as default.